Do you want your online store to be operated by an e-commerce platform that has serious security issues?

 To let you see which of these tools might be the best choice for your e-commerce needs, below we provide an overview of each of them and include a comparison table at the end to make digesting the information a bit easier.

-Excelify is a Magento to Shopify migration app that provides a great set of tools for the migration of data from Magento (and other platforms) to Shopify.
+Excelify is a Magento to Shopify migration app.
+It provides a great set of tools for the migration of data from Magento (and other platforms) to Shopify.
 With this app, you can export and import important data, such as products, customers, orders, pages, blog posts, discounts, and all the other valuable content you undoubtedly have.

 Excelify has a number of advantages.
 Several of the most valuable are: